pyne/pyne/doc-src/source/doc/usersguide/get_install.rst

     prompt%> patch -p1 < /path/to/DAGMC/MCNP5/patch/dagmc.patch.5.1.60

-Build DAG-MCNP5 from modified code
+Build DAG-MCNP5
 ____________________________________
+*Build DAG-MCNP5 from modified code*

 One of the easiest ways to build DAG-MCNP5 is directly using the ``makefile`` from the command-line.
 To do this, you must know the